 Most inguinal hernias, even large ones, can be made smaller and pushed back into your belly using gentle massage and pressure.

-There are 2 types of inguinal hernias: indirect and direct.
+There are two types of inguinal hernias: indirect and direct.

 Indirect inguinal hernia.
 This is the most common type.
 It happens when an opening in your belly (abdominal) wall does not close normally before birth.
 That leaves a weak spot in the belly wall.